Try the No Spend Challenge

 Over the past few decades, we’ve all become so very good at consuming.
 Many of us buy new things so often that we barely notice we’re doing it.
 Over the past 20 years, the rise of fast fashion, discount supermarkets and online shopping have made it easier to justify blindly consuming.
 It’s no good for the environment and it’s no good for our bank balances.

 So how can we break the cycle and stop buying new stuff?
-And could you take up the challenge of buying nothing new for an entire year?
+And could you take up the ‘no spend challenge’ which entails buying nothing new for an entire year?
 Let’s investigate…

 Consumer spending is on the up once again, after falling over the pandemic.
 The latest ONS figures show that household spending in the second quarter of 2022, even adjusted for inflation, increased by 0.1% when compared with the first quarter.
 It was up a staggering 4.3% compared with the same quarter last year.
 This shows that, despite the cost of living crisis, people are still spending more.

 So why are we so obsessed with consuming?
 One of the primary reasons is that ‘comfort buying’ of items like clothing, makeup and technology can, momentarily, make us feel happier.
 And, being sad can actually make us spend more.
-Researchers from four top US universities found that showing sad video clips to consumers resulted in them offering to spend four times as much for a water bottle than those who had been shown a neutral video.
+Researchers from four top US universities investigated the link between sadness and increased spending.
+They found that showing sad video clips to consumers resulted in them offering to spend four times as much for a water bottle than those who had been shown a neutral video.
 Sadness sells, and recently, the pandemic and various socio-economic factors have increased our propensity to spend.

 However, the impact on our personal finances can be devastating and learning to make do, mend, or buy second-hand can have a lasting positive impact on quality of life.